 (d) the type and size of the data held; and

 (e) our accounting requirements in relation to that personal data.

-[In relation to personal data used to provide information to you about future exhibitions, subject to your legal rights and applicable data protection law, we process your personal data for three show cycles as long as you are actively receiving and acting upon contact from us.
-Because the data pertains to multiple events which vary in frequency (bi-annual, annual, biennial, triennial and quadrennial) Messe Frankfurt UK Ltd’s retention period reflects that of the least frequent event.]
+In relation to personal data used to provide information to you about future exhibitions, subject to your legal rights and applicable data protection law, we process your personal data for three show cycles as long as you are actively receiving and acting upon contact from us, up to a maximum of seven years.

 Data will not be kept for longer than it is needed for the purposes for which it was gathered.

 If you provide personal data to us about someone else (such as one of your organisation’s directors or employees, or someone with whom you have business dealings) you must ensure that you are entitled to disclose that personal data to us and that, without our taking any further steps, we may collect, use and disclose that personal data as described in this Privacy Notice.

 You must ensure the individual concerned is aware of the various matters detailed in this Privacy Notice, as those matters relate to that individual, including our identity, how to contact us, the way in which we collect and use personal data and our personal data disclosure practices, that individual's right to obtain access to the personal data and make complaints about the handling of the personal data, and the consequences if the personal data is not provided.